Zhangt-isyscore/winrt-api/windows.ai.machinelearning/ilearningmodeloperatorprovider.md

 # Windows.AI.MachineLearning.ILearningModelOperatorProvider

 ## -description
-Describes the operaators for a learning model.
+Describes the operators for a learning model.

 ## -remarks